-2019 Assessed Valuation \$840,970,547(a) Direct Debt Remaining Outstanding Bonds (as defined herein) The Bonds Total \$59,090,000(b) \$ 50,740,000 8,350,000 Estimated Overlapping Debt \$ 46,164,736(b) Total Direct and Estimated Overlapping Debt \$105,254,736 (b) Direct Debt Ratio : as a percentage of 2019 Assessed Valuation 7.03% Direct and Estimated Overlapping Debt Ratio : as a percentage of 2019 Assessed Valuation 12.52% Debt Service Fund Balance Estimated as of Delivery of the Bonds \$ 6,378,560(c) General Fund Balance at April 20, 2020 \$ 8,452,662 2019 Tax Rate per \$100 of Assessed Valuation Debt Service \$0.46 Maintenance 0.23 \$0.00.1\ Total \$0.69(d)
+2020 Assessed Valuation \$ 881,390,836 (a) Direct Debt: Remaining Outstanding Bonds \$ 44,770,000 The Bonds Total \$ 12,955,000 57,725,000 (b) Estimated Overlapping Debt \$ 54,325,767 Total Direct and Estimated Overlapping Debt \$ 112,050,767 Direct Debt Ratio : as a percentage of 2020 Assessed Valuation 6.55 % Direct and Overlapping Debt Ratio : as a percentage of 2020 Assessed Valuation 12.71 % Debt Service Fund Balance Estimated as of the Date of Delivery of the Bonds \$ 4,468,446 (c) General Fund Balance as of March 15, 2021 \$ 8,677,334 2020 Tax Rate per \$100 of Assessed Valuation The District \$0.43 Debt Service Tax \$0.23 Maintenance Tax 0.23 Total \$0.43 \$ \$0.66 (d) Average Percentage of Total Tax Collections (2010-2019) as of February 28, 2021 99.87 % Percentage of Tax Collections of 2020 Levy as of February 28, 2021 (In process of collection) 95.83 %

-(a) As of January 1, 2019.
-All property in the District is valued on the tax rolls by the Harris County Appraisal District (the "Appraisal District") at 100% of assessed value as of January 1 of each year.
+(a) As of January 1, 2020, and comprises the District's 2020 tax roll.
+All property located in the District is valued on the tax rolls by the Harris County Appraisal District (the "Appraisal District") at 100% of assessed value as of January 1 of each year.
 The District's tax roll is certified by the Harris County Appraisal Review Board (the "Appraisal Review Board").
+See "TAXING PROCEDURES" and "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments."

-(b) See "INVESTMENT CONSIDERATIONS - Future Debt."
-In addition to the components of the System the acquisition or construction of which the District has financed with portions of the proceeds of the Prior Bonds, the District expects to finance its share of the cost of acquisition or construction of additional components of the System with portions of the proceeds of the sale of bonds, if any, in the future.
-See THE BONDS - Issuance of Additional Debt," "INVESTMENT CONSIDERATIONS - Future Debt," and "THE SYSTEM."

-(c) Neither Texas law nor the Bond Resolution requires the District to maintain any particular sum in the Debt Service Fund.
-Such sum gives effect to the payment by the District of its debt service requirements that were due on March 1, 2020, and the contribution of \$14,000 to the refunding of the Refunded Bonds.
-The District's remaining debt service requirements for 2020, which are due on September 1, 2020, total \$2,728,247, and consist of principal of and interest on the Remaining Outstanding Bonds and the Bonds.

-(d) The District levied a debt service tax of \$0.46 per \$100 of assessed valuation plus a maintenance tax of \$0.23 per \$100 of assessed valuation for 2019.
-See "TAX DATA - Tax Rate Calculations."
-As is described in this Official Statement under the caption "TAX DATA - Estimated Overlapping Taxes," the aggregate of the 2019 tax levies of all units of government which levy taxes against the property located within the District and the District's 2019 tax rate is \$3.006519 as to the portion of the District that lies within the Galena Park Independent School District, \$2.891869 as to the portion of the District that lies within the Channelview Independent School District, and \$2.983269 as to the portion of the District that lies within the Sheldon Independent School District.
+- (b) In addition to the components of the System that the District has financed with the proceeds of the Prior Bonds, the District expects to finance the acquisition or construction of additional components of the System with the proceeds of bonds, if any, to be issued by the District in the future.
+See "THE BONDS Issuance of Additional Debt" "FUTURE DEVELOPMENT," "THE SYSTEM" and "INVESTMENT CONSIDERATIONS Future Debt." - (c) Neither Texas law nor the Bond Resolution requires the District to maintain any particular sum in the Debt Service Fund.
+Such fund balance reflects the timely payment by the District of the its debt service requirements on the Outstanding Bonds that were due on March 1, 2021, and the contribution of \$5,000 to the refunding of the Refunded Bonds.
+The District's remaining debt service payments for 2021, which are due on September 1, 2021, total \$2,696,671, and consist of the payment of and interest on the Remaining Outstanding Bonds and the Bonds. - (d) The District levied a debt service tax in the amount of \$0.43 per \$100 of Assessed Valuation for 2020, plus a maintenance tax of \$0.23 per \$100 of Assessed Valuation.
+As is described in this Official Statement under the caption "TAX DATA Estimated Overlapping Taxes," the aggregate of the 2020 tax levies of all units of government which levy taxes against the property located within the District and the District's 2020 tax rate is \$2.941651 as to the portion of the District that lies within the Galena Park Independent School District, \$2.797351 as to the portion of the District that lies within the Channelview Independent School District, and \$2.985151 as to the portion of the District that lies within the Sheldon Independent School District.
 Such aggregate levies are higher than the aggregate of the tax levies of some municipal utility districts located in the greater Houston metropolitan area, but are within the range of the aggregate tax levies of municipal utility districts in the Houston metropolitan area which are in stages of development comparable to the District's.
-See "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments."
+See "INVESTMENT CONSIDERATIONS Factors Affecting Taxable Values and Tax Payments."